gezsi/mdd-clustering/README.md

 *Note: This is a simplified example.
 Please refer to the actual `demo_dataset.csv` file for a comprehensive view.*

-To utilize this dataset with our clustering pipeline, simply follow the instructions provided in the `Usage` section, substituting your data paths with those leading to the `demo_dataset.csv` file within the `demo_data` directory.
+To utilize this dataset with our clustering pipeline, simply follow the instructions provided in the `Usage` section, substituting your data paths with those leading to the `demo_dataset.csv` file within the `data` directory.

 ## Step 1: Dataset Check with `check_dataset.R`, collecting descriptive statistics, creating exploratory plots

-The initial step in our full pipeline involves running the `check_dataset.R` script on your dataset.
+The initial step in our full pipeline involves running the `pipeline/step1/check_dataset.R` script on your dataset.
 This script conducts a basic data sanity check to ensure the dataset is properly formatted and complete for further analysis.

 ### What it Checks